The Bluegrass Sessions: Tales from the Acoustic Planet, Vol. 2

 The Bluegrass Sessions: Tales from the Acoustic Planet, Vol.2 is an album by Béla Fleck.
 Going back to his bluegrass roots, Fleck put together a band of all-stars of the genre: Sam Bush, Jerry Douglas, Stuart Duncan, Tony Rice, Mark Schatz, Vassar Clements, John Hartford and others.

 Track listing

+All tracks written by Bela Fleck, unless otherwise noted.